24 Sep Best Distillery Tours Near Glasgow

 There are other distilleries accessible by public transport (Glenkinchie and Eden Mill for instance) but the time to reach them by public transport is over 2 hours each way.

-Rabbie’s also has a full (1) day tour that includes Stirling Castle in addition to Glengoyne Distillery and Loch Lomond from 33 GBP per person.
-Click here to see prices and book.
+Stirling Castle, Loch Lomond & Whisky Distillery Tour: full (1) day tour that includes Stirling Castle in addition to Glengoyne Distillery and Loch Lomond from £33 per person.
+Click here for further information and to book the Stirling Castle, Loch Lomond & Glengoyne Distillery Tour.

 We’re Driving – Road Trip!

 Oh, the freedom of the open road!
 You have your pick of distillery tours near Glasgow and quite a few options for how to get there.
 These maps are designed to be interactive – click on the square frame icon top right of the map to open it in a new browser (‘view larger map’).
 Modifying the routes is easiest on your computer, not your mobile phone, however, if you’ve only got a mobile device, you can import the destination pins into Google Maps and use the directions features to get the best routes.
-For more information on how to use the maps on this page click here.
+Click here for more information on how to use the maps on this page.

 I’ve chosen the following route from Glasgow as all of the distilleries are open seven days with regular tours.
 I highly recommend you pre-book your visit times at least a day or two in advance.
 Tours often book out, especially on weekends and during peak holiday times, and you don’t want to drive all that way and miss out.
 Most distilleries have online booking options.